guidion-digital/react-native-simple-canvas/README.md

-# React Native Simple Canvas
+# SimpleCanvas

-A simple and customizable signature canvas component for React Native applications.
+A simple canvas component for React Native that allows drawing and signature capture.

 ## Features